-If you’ve been in a gym recently, you may be wondering about those canon balls with handles that people seem to be swinging around carelessly.
+If you’ve been in a gym recently, you may be wondering about those cannonballs with handles that people seem to be swinging around carelessly in their workout.
 Those are kettlebells and those swings are anything but careless.
 A kettlebell is a solid, heavy ball with an offset handle.
-In one form or another they’ve been around for centuries, but have only recently gained popularity in the west after Soviet forces began using them to train their soldiers.
+In one form or another, they’ve been around for centuries, but have only recently gained popularity in the west after Soviet forces began using them to train their soldiers.

 Taking Your First Step